Germany Country Commercial Guide

 Visa Requirements

-You do not require a visa for tourist or business stays up to 90 days within the Schengen Group of countries as a U.S. citizen.
-This includes Germany.
+According to the German Embassy in Washington, DC, a “U.S citizen does not require a visa for tourist or business stays up to 90 days within any 180-day period and given no economic activity is being pursued within the Schengen Group of countries, including Germany.
 The time of the visit should not exceed 90 days and the visitor must leave the country after this period.
-A passport that is valid for at least three months beyond the stay is required.
+A passport that is valid for at least three months beyond the stay is required.”

 Further information on entry visa and passport requirements may be obtained from the German Embassy at 4645 Reservoir Road N.W., Washington, D.C.
 20007, telephone +1-202-298-4000, or the German Consulates General in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New York, or San Francisco and on the Internet.